The Bible is More Reliable than the Law of Thermodynamics

 canstockphoto25350327

 He was taught early: do not try to interpret until you determine the frame of reference, the initial conditions; note what occurs when, where and in what order; and determine the final conditions.
-Then attempt an interpretation.
+Only then attempt an interpretation.
 After attempting an interpretation, then test it by observation and experimentation.
 This is the scientific method.

 • Genesis 1 sets the frame of reference – the Spirit of God was hovering over the surface of the earth